natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-31-off-h-siddiah-road-bangalore-india.md

 description: A thought-provoking reflection on the juxtaposition of old and new, captured in this photo featuring old bricks and minimalist graffiti, offering a glimpse into urban evolution.
 emoji: 🧱
 tags:
-  - 🎨 graffiti
+  - 🎨 Graffiti
-  - 🏙️ architecture
+  - 🌍 Culture
-  - 🏚️ decay
+  - 📷 Photography
 haiku: |
   Old bricks, fresh paint,
   Stories layered on walls,